 - a.
 MMA Managed Care Plans and Comprehensive LTC Managed Care Plans shall ensure the provision of the covered services specified in the MMA Exhibit, including those covered under s.
-409.973(1)(a) through (cc), F.S. - b.
-LTC Managed Care Plans and Comprehensive LTC Managed Care Plans shall ensure the provision of the covered services specified in the LTC Exhibit, including those covered under s.
+409.973(1)(a) through (cc), F.S. - Comprehensive LTC Managed Care Plans shall ensure the provision of the covered services specified in the LTC Exhibit, including those covered under s.
 409.98(1) through (19), F.S. - c.
-LTC Managed Care Plans and Comprehensive LTC Managed Care Plans are responsible for implementing and managing the Participant Direction Option (PDO) for enrollees with LTC benefits, as defined in Section I, Definitions and Acronyms, and as specified in the LTC Exhibit. - d.
+Comprehensive LTC Managed Care Plans are responsible for implementing and managing the Participant Direction Option (PDO) for enrollees with LTC benefits, as defined in Section I, Definitions and Acronyms, and as specified in the LTC Exhibit. - d.
 In no instance may the limitations or exclusions imposed by the Managed Care Plan be more stringent than those specified in the Handbooks, the applicable federal waivers, and Medicaid fee schedules except that, pursuant to s.
 409.973(2), F.S., the Managed Care Plan may customize benefit packages for non-pregnant adults, vary cost-sharing provisions, and provide coverage for additional MMA services as specified in the MMA Exhibit.